flydelabs/flyde/README.md

-# Flyde - Visual Programming in VSCode
+# Visual Programming for the Modern Web

 _"The world is asynchronous - don't try to force the systems we build into a synchronous framework!" - J. Paul Morisson RIP_